Vietnam.vn - Nền tảng quảng bá Việt Nam

 Studies have shown that drinking tea regularly can help reduce stress and anxiety.
 The calming effects of tea are largely due to its active ingredients, such as l-theanine, which has been found to increase alpha wave activity in the brain, leading to relaxation.

-However, the habit of drinking tea to relieve stress can actually aggravate stress and anxiety.
+However, the habit of drinking tea to relieve stress can actually worsen stress and anxiety.
 This is because consuming too much caffeine can lead to restlessness.
-The best way to deal with these symptoms is to reduce your tea intake and replace your regular tea with healthy teas such as chamomile, white or green tea.
+The best way to deal with these symptoms is to reduce your tea intake and replace regular tea with healthy teas such as chamomile, white or green tea.

-Heartburn and upset stomach
+Heartburn and discomfort

 Not good during pregnancy

-While small amounts are generally safe, health experts recommend that pregnant women consume no more than 300 mg of caffeine per day.
-Women who are sensitive to caffeine should limit their caffeine intake to 100 mg per day.
+While small amounts are generally safe, health experts recommend that pregnant women consume no more than 300mg of caffeine per day.
+Women who are sensitive to caffeine should limit their caffeine intake to 100mg per day.

 Headache